apache/ignite/modules/protobuf/readme.txt

 GridGain Protobuf Module
 ------------------------

-GridGain Protobuf module provides Protobuf support for binary REST server.
+GridGain Protobuf module provides Protobuf support for binary grid client connections.
 Enable it if you are going to use C++ and/or .NET clients.

 To enable Protobuf module when starting a standalone node, move 'optional/gridgain-protobuf' folder to